Sergei Polunin: Acting career

 Polunin made his feature film debut in the 2017 adaptation of Murder on the Orient Express, followed by a performance in the 2018 film Red Sparrow.
 Also in 2018, he appeared as Yuri Soloviev in the Rudolf Nureyev biopic The White Crow, directed by Ralph Fiennes.

 Personal life

 As of 2020, Polunin is engaged to Russian ice dancer Elena Ilinykh.
 On 16 January 2020, their son, Mir, was born in Miami, Florida, U.S. In April 2022, their second son, Dar, was born.
+In March 2026, their daughter, Runa, was born.

 Along with a number of other celebrities, Polunin was granted Serbian citizenship in 2017, for his work in promoting the country and its culture.

 In November 2018, Polunin posted on his Instagram account voicing support for Russian president Vladimir Putin.
 In December 2018, Polunin expressed admiration and support for U.S. president Donald Trump in another Instagram post.

 In 2022, Polunin revealed photos displaying multiple tattoos of Putin's head across his upper torso, which led to controversy.
 Arcimboldi, a theatre in Milan, Italy which had scheduled a performance with the dancer, subsequently canceled the show.